kubo-azu/Click-qPCR/README.md

 -   **Robust File Upload:** Automatically detects character encoding (e.g., UTF-8, Shift-JIS, etc.) for international compatibility.

--   **Data Preview:** View the first 10 rows of your uploaded data to ensure it's loaded correctly.
+-   **Data Preview:** Automatically displays the first 10 rows of your selected file, allowing you to verify the data before analysis.

 -   **Tab-Based Analysis:** The user interface is organized into clear tabs for different analyses.